John Calipari’s Kentucky Wildcats are hoping for a complete turnaround after going 9-16 and missing the NCAA Tournament last season.

 Over the offseason, the club added three highly ranked recruits in TyTy Washington, Daimion Collins, and Bryce Hopkins to go along with experienced transfers like Kellan Grady (Davidson), Sahvir Wheeler (Georgia), Oscar Tshiebwe (West Virginia), and CJ Fredrick (Iowa).

-The Wildcats also return key players Davion Mintz and Keion Brooks, as Coach Cal will have a nice balance of youth and experience in 2021-2022.
+The Wildcats also return key players Davion Mintz, Keion Brooks, and Jacob Toppin, as Coach Cal will have a nice balance of youth and experience in 2021-22.

-“We dabbled in the transfer market, as you know, most of it being graduate transfers, and they added something to every team that we had,” said Calipari.
+“We dabbled in the transfer market, as you know, most of it being graduate transfers, and they added something to every team that we had,” Calipari told the media at a recent press conference.
 “This year, because of the rule, we also took a couple undergraduate transfers who are going to add to this team.
 But if you think about my best teams, we had really good young talent, but there was veteran leadership within the team.
 I had one team that went to the final game that started five freshmen.
 That is unusual.

 “But this is more like a team that we’ve got depth.
 They’ve done some really good stuff together, the seven, eight weeks this summer.
 They came together as a team.
 They did good stuff.
 They started, since they’ve come back, doing team things.
 You never see one or two guys.
 You see six or seven.
 There’s going to be great competition, but it’s good competition.
 It’s going to bring out the best of guys.”